martinpl01/campus/readme.txt

-this is readme2 git is free software under the GPL
+this is readme2 git is free software under the GPL git has a mutable index called stage